 Sexual Misconduct, Discrimination, Harassment and/or Related Retaliation: CU Boulder is committed to fostering an inclusive and welcoming learning, working, and living environment.
-University policy prohibits protected-class discrimination and harassment, sexual misconduct (harassment, exploitation, and assault), intimate partner violence (dating or domestic violence), stalking, and related retaliation by or against members of our community on- and off-campus.
-These behaviors harm individuals and our community.
-The Office of Institutional Equity and Compliance (OIEC) addresses these concerns, and individuals who have been subjected to misconduct can contact OIEC at 303-492-2127 or email cureport@colorado.edu.
-Information about university policies, reporting options, and support resources can be found on the OIEC website.
+University policy prohibits protected-class discrimination and harassment, sexual misconduct (harassment, exploitation, and assault), intimate partner abuse (dating or domestic violence), stalking, and related retaliation by or against members of our community on- and off-campus.
+The Office of Institutional Equity and Compliance (OIEC) addresses these concerns, and individuals who have been subjected to misconduct can contact OIEC at 303-492-2127 or email CUreport@colorado.edu.
+Information about university policies, reporting options, and OIEC support resources including confidential services can be found on the OIEC website.

-Please know that faculty and graduate instructors must inform OIEC when they are made aware of incidents related to these policies regardless of when or where something occurred.
-This is to ensure that individuals impacted receive outreach from OIEC about resolution options and support resources.
+Please know that faculty and graduate instructors are required to inform OIEC when they are made aware of incidents related to these concerns regardless of when or where something occurred.
+This is to ensure that individuals impacted receive outreach from OIEC about their options and support resources.
 To learn more about reporting and support for a variety of concerns, visit the Don't Ignore It page.